Charles Mast: Allied landings in North Africa

 General Mast, who commanded the Algiers Division, was prominent in the preparation of the allied forces landings.
 He was one of the first Vichy commanders to collaborate with the allied forces to prepare for the naval landings.

 Mast took part in a clandestine meeting in Cherchell, 23 October 1942.
 This meeting took place not far from Algiers, in the Villa Teyssier.
 Participants included General Mark Wayne Clark, deputy to General Dwight Eisenhower.
-Clark met secretly with various military and civilian representatives of the resistance, including Colonel Jousse, Charles Mast, and Bernard Karsenty, Deputy José Aboulker.
+Clark met secretly with various military and civilian representatives of the resistance, including Colonel Germain Jousse, Charles Mast, and Bernard Karsenty, Deputy José Aboulker.

 General Mark Wayne Clark, considered Charles Mast as spokesman for Henri Giraud and the head of the French armies in North Africa.

 Henri Giraud, contacted by an American envoy and Jacques Lemaigre Dubreuil, agreed to participate in the operation.

 Mast, Chief of Staff of the Army Corps of Algiers, mediated between Giraud and Charles de Gaulle especially for military questions.
 They were opposed to Darlan and Alphonse Juin.

 Charles Mast took command of the division march in Casablanca in 1942 and was appointed chief of military missions in Syria and Egypt in 1943.

-On 10 May 1943, days after the capture of Tunis, General de Gaulle appointed Mast as the resident General in Tunisia. de Gaulle made this appointment in the attempt to have strong leadership within the protectorate.
+On 10 May 1943, days after the capture of Tunis, General de Gaulle appointed Mast as the Resident General in Tunisia. de Gaulle made this appointment in the attempt to have strong leadership within the protectorate.
 Moncef Bay had been deposed on grounds of collusion with the Germans.

 Charles Mast remained as the resident General until 22 February 1947, when he was replaced by Jean Mons.